braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/cloud_ingestion/connected_sources.md

 * In **OneLake settings** enable "Users can access data stored in OneLake with apps external to Fabric" so that the service principal can access data from an external app.

 #### Step 2.3: Get warehouse connection string
 You will need the SQL endpoint for your warehouse in order for Braze to connect.
-In order to retrieve this, go to the **workspace** in Fabric, and in the list of items, hover over the warehouse name and select **Copy SQL connection string**.
+To retrieve the SQL endpoint, go to the **workspace** in Fabric, and in the list of items, hover over the warehouse name and select **Copy SQL connection string**.

 ![The "Fabric Console" page in Microsoft Azure, where users should retrieve the SQL Connection String.]({% image_buster /assets/img/cloud_ingestion/fabric_1.png %})